 TEAM: Pablo Pérez Palacios + Alfonso de la Concha Rojas, Miguel Vargas, Claudia Cortez, Enrique Villegas, Blas Treviño

-What is originally a wall, it evolves into a volume that hosts a program as a fluid and dynamic route between ramps, containing in its exterior a public and inclusive plaza under the shelter of the shade where it is immediately related to the historical museum; the square is resolved as a dialogue between two volumes of times and different origins at the service of the visitor and pedestrian.
-The plaza thus becomes a place of leisure and transition, a place of rest and shade; an oasis in the hostility of the urban context.
+What is originally a wall in the structure becomes an actual volume that hosts a program as a fluid and dynamic route between ramps.
+The project contains in its exterior a public and inclusive plaza under the shelter of the shade where it is immediately linked to the historical museum.
+The square is resolved as a dialogue between two volumes of different times and origins at the service of the visitor and pedestrian.
+The plaza thus becomes a place of leisure and transition, an oasis in the hostility of the urban context.

-The new volume expresses its materiality in a solid way following the composition of the façade in the existing museum respecting the heights and the constructive module of it.
+The new volume expresses its materiality in a solid way following the composition of the facade in the existing museum; it respects its heights and structure.
 The third level that exceeds the height of the original building, fades into the landscape as a diaphanous mirror facade, avoiding any intention of competition.
 The most important thing in the project is the void, the non-museum.